wozo/Leaflet-Maps-Marker/readme.txt

 Copyright 2011-2012, Robert Harm, All Rights Reserved

 == Upgrade Notice ==
-= v3.4 =
+= v3.5 =
-added Bosnian translation, backend usability fixes - see http://www.mapsmarker.com/v3.4 for more details
+ - see http://www.mapsmarker.com/v3.5 for more details

 == Changelog ==